microsoft/ignite25-LAB532-get-real-with-real-time-intelligence-to-transform-data-into-action/lab/instructions/tutorial-7-create-anomaly-detection.md

     > [!NOTE]
     > Ensure your Eventhouse table contains sufficient historical data to improve model recommendations and anomaly detection accuracy.
 For example, datasets with one data point per day require a few months of data, while datasets with one data point per second might only need a few days.

-7. When analysis is complete, anomalies along with tabular data are displayed on the right.
+8. When analysis is complete, anomalies along with tabular data are displayed on the right.

     ![Screenshot of completed anomaly detection](media/anomalies-detected.png)

     > [!NOTE]
     > Play around with the **Detection model** under **Customize detection** section and Timestamp above the **Detector results** pane.
 More data might increase anomaly detection accuracy.

-8. Select **Save**.
+9. Select **Save** then select **Publish**.

 ## Create anomaly alerts